Breast Reconstruction Phoenix

 The simple mastectomy operation removes only the breast tissue; leaving the lymph nodes intact.

 The incision is located in the center of your breast.
-Once your breast tissue and any necessary lymphatic tissue have been removed, your board certified plastic surgeon here at North Valley Plastic Surgery will first place the tissue expander or implant, as the case indicates.
+Once your breast tissue and any necessary lymphatic tissue have been removed, your board certified plastic surgeon here at Arizona Facial Plastics will first place the tissue expander or implant, as the case indicates.
 Once complete, we will close your incision site with dissolvable and Nylon sutures.
 Often times, a drain is sutured into the underarm area on both sides.
 The purpose of the drain is to collect excess fluid from the wound to lower the risk of infection.
 Drain logs will be provided to keep a record of the output of fluid.
 Drains will be removed when the output meets the doctor’s specifications.

 Restrictions over the next six weeks may include but are not limited to: heavy lifting, pulling, or pushing.
 It will take several weeks for the swelling and bruising to dissipate.

 The use of a bath tub, Jacuzzi, or anything that allows the body to submerge is not allowed, until clearance from the physician has been provided (usually three weeks after the surgery).
 Showering is allowed 48 hours after surgery.
 It is important to pat the operative areas dry and replace the dressings.
-If you have any questions, please call one of our licensed providers at North Valley Plastic Surgery.
+If you have any questions, please call one of our licensed providers at Arizona Facial Plastics.

 About the Tissue Expanders